IBM/cloud-native-starter/workshop/04-traffic-management.md

 > At a high level, Istio helps reduce the complexity of cloud native deployments, and eases the strain on your development teams.
 It is a completely open source service mesh that layers transparently onto existing distributed applications.
 It is also a platform, including APIs that let it integrate into any logging platform, or telemetry or policy system.
 Istio’s diverse feature set lets you successfully, and efficiently, run a distributed microservice architecture, and provides a uniform way to secure, connect, and monitor microservices.

 What we need to understand from Istio in our situation is: Istio works with [envoy proxies](https://www.envoyproxy.io/), to **control** inbound and outbound traffic and to gather [telemetry data](https://en.wikipedia.org/wiki/Telemetry#Software) of a Kubernetes Pod.
-The envoy proxy is **injected as additional container** into a pod.
+The envoy proxy is **injected as additional container** into a Pod.
 The image below is from the [Istio documentation](https://istio.io/docs/concepts/what-is-istio/) and shows the basic Istio architecture.

 ![Istio architecture](images/traffic-routing-deployment04.png)

 The following image shows a simplified view on the given information for our situation.
-The Pod's do have **injected additional containers**.
+The Pods do have **injected additional containers**.

 ![injected as additional container](images/traffic-routing-deployment05.png)